jswec/Phase-3-Project/README.md

 Bottom line, here are 2 suggestions that will have immediate impact on whether a customer will churn.

->1.
-The number of times a customer engages with customer service has a direct impact on their likelihood of churn.
-For every one phone call, the likelihood increases by 2.6%.
+1. ***The number of times a customer engages with customer service has a direct impact on their likelihood of churn.*** For every one phone call, the likelihood increases by 2.6%.

->2.
-To minimize churn, look into any potential issues that international plan members may have.
-For every instance of an international plan, a customer is 2x more likely to churn.
+2. To minimize churn, look into any potential issues that international plan members may have. ***For every instance of an international plan, a customer is 2x more likely to churn.***

 ***